-This weeks book recommendation is Brave New World by Aldous Huxley.
+This week’s book recommendation is Brave New World by Aldous Huxley.
 It’s a dystopian novel that was written in the early 1930’s but is still an excellent read.
 I think I read it in just a few days.
 Somewhat science fiction and futuristic while somewhat vintage, it does a great job of criticizing humanity in many ways.
-An early scene in the book, perhaps the opening scene, has been highly influential on recent fiction and film.
+An early scene in the book, perhaps the opening scene, has been highly influential in recent fiction and film.

 The setting takes place in a world where humans are genetically bred and pharmaceutically anesthetized to passively serve a ruling order.
 In such a world where everyone takes drugs to maintain “happiness” at all times, we follow a character who starts to question this practice and who looks for a better meaning to his life.

 I think you’ll find a lot more in this book than you may originally think.
 Even though it was written a long time ago, it still reads like a contemporary novel.
 I say give it a shot if you haven’t already.
 You may be surprised at what you find.